 You’ll notice the spices settling to the bottom of the bowl, so be sure to mix the vinegar between each scoop.
 I used a ladle to make sure each of my jars had plenty of the spices.
 Fill each jar nearly full, leaving about a 1/4 inch of head space.
 Put the lids on, but don’t twist them super tight just yet.

-Step 3: Store the Dill Pickles
+Step 3: Store the Easy Canned Refrigerator Dill Pickles

-3 Month Refrigerator Dill Pickles
+3-Month Refrigerator Dill Pickles

 For my first several batches, I pressed the top lid down and then screwed the band on tight.
 Even though they are not completely sealed, the dill pickles will keep well in the refrigerator for 3 months.
 They taste best when they have sat for at least 4 weeks.

-1 Year Shelf Dill Pickles
+1-Year Shelf Dill Pickles

 It wasn’t long until I realized I would have more dill pickles than my family could eat in 3 months.
 So I decided to use the water bath method to seal the mason jars and preserve the pickles for up to a year.